-The servers connect to ToR switches.
-Typically there are two in each rack.
-The switches recommended by Dell are:
+The servers connect to ToR switches, of which there are typically two per rack.
+Dell EMC's recommended switches are:

-- 1GbE Connectivity Dell Networking S3048 - 10GbE Connectivity Dell Networking \$4048
+- 1GbE Connectivity Dell Networking S3048-ON - 10GbE Connectivity Dell Networking S4048-ON

-The 10GbE configuration utilizes Dell Networking S4048 switches as the ToR switches.
-Dell recommends this pair of switches run Virtual Link Trunking (VLT) for HA.
-This feature enables the servers to terminate their LAG interfaces into two different switches instead of one.
-This enables active-active bandwidth utilization.
-This feature provides redundancy within the rack if one switch fails, or needs maintenance.
+The 10GbE configuration utilizes Dell Networking S4048-ON switches as the ToR switches.
+Dell EMC recommends that this pair of switches run Virtual Link Trunking (VLT) for HA, which enables the servers to terminate their LAG interfaces into two different switches instead of one.
+This configuration enables active-active bandwidth utilization, and provides redundancy within the rack if one switch fails or requires maintenance.

 The uplink to the aggregation pair is 80Gb, using a LAG from each ToR switch.
 This is achieved by using two 40Gb interfaces in a LAG connecting to the aggregation pair.
 Therefore, a collective bandwidth of 160Gb is available from each rack.

-Each rack is managed as a separate entity from a switching perspective, and ToR switches connect only to the aggregation switches.
+Each rack is managed as a separate entity, from a switching perspective, and ToR switches connect only to the aggregation switches.

-Check with your Dell Sales Representative for other options.
+Please contact your Dell EMC sales representative for other viable options.